Nicola Hitchcock: Mandalay

 Recently inspired by the developing trip-hop music scene (as spearheaded by Massive Attack and Portishead), Hitchcock now began to seek out other musical opportunities.
 Replying to another advert in Melody Maker put her in touch with Chrysalis Music and with Saul Freeman.
 Freeman was a multi-instrumentalist/producer who had initially been the other half of the acclaimed pop duo Thieves, before a falling-out with his partner (singer David McAlmont) had left Freeman without a band and with his work released as McAlmont's debut album.

-Hitchcock and Freeman formed another pop duo, Mandalay, which blended Hitchcock's talent as a musician, singer-songwriter with Freeman's textured arrangements and his mixture of trip-hop dance smoothness and post-punk avant-garde textures.
+Hitchcock and Freeman formed another pop duo, Mandalay, which blended Hitchcock's talent as a musician and singer-songwriter with Freeman's textured arrangements and his mixture of trip-hop dance smoothness and post-punk avant-garde textures.
 Mandalay were courted by various major labels on completion of their first demos, but opted instead to sign to David Steele's independent label Organic Records.
 Mandalay's first single release, "Flowers Bloom" gained the Single of the Week award in Melody Maker, immediately strengthening their position.
 They subsequently signed to V2 Records, for whom they would release two albums, Empathy and Instinct.

 Mandalay lasted for seven years, during which they received a good deal of critical acclaim and the tag of "Madonna's favourite band."
 The project ended in 2002 due to musical and personal differences.

 Post-Mandalay

+2000s

-Shortly before Mandalay's demise in 2002, Hitchcock's songwriting and vocal talents were sought out by Tiësto who chose her song "In My Memory" for his first album, of the same title.
+Shortly before Mandalay's demise in 2002, Hitchcock's songwriting and vocal talents were sought out by Tiësto who chose her for the song "In My Memory" for his first album of the same title.
 With a deft remix from him, it became the lead single for the album, the success of which led to a live performance by Hitchcock at the Dutch Music Awards in 2002.

 Hitchcock's career was interrupted by a car accident, a relocation to Devon and a period spent recuperating from the Epstein-Barr virus.
 However, during this time she continued to be sought out by artists, musicians, and DJs contacting her via the internet and email with requests for possible collaborations.
-She began working on tracks from avant garde composers Hector Zazou, Ryuichi Sakamoto, Lenny Ibizarre and the underground artist & DJ Chris Brann (Wamdue Project, P'taah etc.).
+She began working on tracks from avant-garde composers Hector Zazou, Ryuichi Sakamoto, Lenny Ibizarre and the underground artist and DJ Chris Brann (Wamdue Project, P'taah, etc.).

-Passive Aggressive (2005)

 In 2005, Hitchcock released her second solo album Passive Aggressive, on her own label Tempted Records.
 The album compiled many of her recent collaborations – excluding "In My Memory" but including the work with Sakamoto, Brann, Ibizarre and Zazou (as well as newer work with Sounds from the Ground, the string trio Echo and frequent Thieves/Mandalay collaborator Michael J. Ade).

-Later work (2006 onwards)

-In 2006, Hitchcock was approached by Justin Elswick of the electronic dance project Sleepthief, which led to her co-writing and performing the song "You Did A Good Thing" on Sleepthief's debut album The Dawnseeker.
+In 2006, Hitchcock was approached by Justin Elswick of the electronic dance project Sleepthief, which led to her co-writing and performing the song "You Did a Good Thing" on Sleepthief's debut album The Dawnseeker.